-4.1.8.2 Heavy Construction Activity
+4.1.7.2 Heavy Construction Activity

 Emissions produced from the construction of nonresidential buildings are estimated using the value of construction put in place.
-The national value of construction put in place is obtained from the Bureau of the Census63.
-The national value of construction put in place is allocated to the state level using non-residential building construction employment data within NAIC Code 2362 obtained from 2010 County Business Patterns64.
-The state value of construction put in place is allocated to the county level using non-residential building construction employment data within NAIC Code 2362 obtained from the 2010 County Business Patterns64.
+The national value of construction put in place is obtained from the Bureau of the Census.
+The national value of construction put in place is allocated to the state level using non-residential building construction employment data within NAIC Code 2362 obtained from 2010 County Business Patterns.
 The state value of construction put in place is allocated to the county level using non-residential building construction employment data within NAIC Code 2362 obtained from the 2010 County Business Patterns for the State of Maryland.